-SATA IDE/RAID Interface
+SATA IDE Interface

-- Silicon Image Sil3112A PCI to Serial ATA controller - Supports two SATA (Serial ATA) interfaces which are compliant with SATA 1.0 specification (1.5Gbps interface) - Supports RAID 0 and RAID 1
+• Two SATA (Serial ATA) interfaces which are compliant with SATA 1.0 specification (1.5Gbps interface)

-Serial ATA (SATA) is a storage interface that is compliant with SATA 1.0 specification.
+Serial ATA is a storage interface that is compliant with SATA 1.0 specification.
 With speed of up to 1.5Gbps, it improves hard drive performance even in data intensive environments such as audio/video, consumer electronics and entry-level servers.